 The result is a dynamic reporting tool with results that can be shared with employees or the public.
 As a cloud-based solution, it requires no on-site hardware, and can be customized to your operations.
 FigBytes easily populates reports with the information you need, and saves employees time, since once the integrations are in place, reporting can be updated automatically.

 Your ESG reporting requirements can feel complex, but they don’t have to be.
-FigBytes is designed to work for reporting companies across multiple sectors, including financial services, energy, automotive & transport, manufacturing, technology, services and government.
+FigBytes is designed to work for reporting companies across multiple sectors, including financial services, healthcare, automotive & transport, manufacturing, technology, services, and government.

 If you’re just getting started building your ESG program, or if your company has been at it for a number of years but is looking for a simpler way to manage your data, contact us today to see how FigBytes can make ESG reporting easier.